bschulz81/AcceleratedLinearAlgebra/README.md

 One reason reason is that because of this compiler issue https://gcc.gnu.org/bugzilla/show_bug.cgi?id=120753 it is currently difficult to have classes and structs which use device pointers and then run a loop over them.
 Also, memory copy to the gpu is inherently slow on gpu devices if they are installed in a PCI port.
 Therefore, the Strassen algorithm is only used for the decompositions if one works on the host, where it should also be possible to use the message passing interface over several nodes (but that is still untested).

 By now, the library also has some support for unified_shared_memory, which, however, is only fast in few (and expensive) nvidia and amd devices https://gcc.gnu.org/bugzilla/show_bug.cgi?id=120679:
 More linear algebra routines were added.

- 17.02.2025
- Tle library it runs and compiles with -O3 optimizations switched on.
+17.02.2025:
 Compilation with Gcc currently produces an internal compiler error due to https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118590 , https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118738 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118518 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118794 .
 For Windows support, one would have to add Windows specific support for memory mapped files.

- 13.02.2025
+13.02.2025:
 I fixed a data race which led in some cases to a wrong calculation of the offloaded datalength. now the openmp code yields the same results as the old openacc code.
 After running them a few hundreds of times and with different matrices, I can by 13.02.2025, asses that they appear to work correctly if the gpu driver and the cuda version are the most recent.

+17.02.2025:
-On 17.02.2025, The algorithms for the gpu where rewritten such that they now use teams of threads as often as possible.
+The algorithms for the gpu where rewritten such that they now use teams of threads as often as possible.

 Also, initial support for shared memory was added, but I was unable to test it, since my gpu has shared memory but is too old that clang would be able to use it.
 Due to Openmp's restrictions on the teams distribute pragma, the use of teams of threads is in some cases only possible with shared memory.
 On some cases with reductions, one unfortunately still has to use threads with parallel for.